dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

 # Generation of test data for the DSP API

- - Every resource (that allows it) will have the indicated number of every property.
-The hasLinkTo will point to every resource class, evenly distributed.
-   Example: If there are 5 resource classes with 10 resources each, and hasLinkTo is set to 10, there are 5*10-1 possible targets.
-From every of the 5 classes, 2 resources will be chosen randomly.
-This means that 5 different
-   link-properties need to be defined, one for each target class (the target needs to be defined in the JSON onto)
  - Due to exponential growth, the chosen parameters in config.json can easily lead to a high amount of data.
 If a certain threshold is reached, the user is asked if he wants to continue or not.
  - for the multimedia files, only one file will be created, and then it will be referenced & uploaded multiple times